gjcooper/VAULT/09_people/Alex Pike.md

 ## Notes from Alex

-Some notes from my meeting with Alex in relation to the [[Hypatia Work]].
+Some notes from my meeting with Alex in relation to the [[Hypatia Health]].

 - Variational Bayes easily done in stan when have the model written.
 Much faster, but no guarantee of model converence like MCMC.
 - CmdStanR executables created that are interfaced with R, rather than within R